Search

 When working with documents and processes, you might often need to look up something, and sometimes based on a combination of various properties.
 That is why FormFlow contains, apart from general search options (described above in chapter Searching the whole FormFlow), also another tool, which allows both simple and advanced search within a given list, data filtration and also settings that enable you to adjust the layout of the search result table.

-This filtration tool is available in the various windows that display tables with lists of documents and processes, opened from the tabs Documents, Processes, Records management, etc. It consists of two parts: the quick filter field, available above every folder with which the user is currently working, and the buttons of the advanced filter with fulltext search options on the given folder.
+This filtration tool is available in various document and process lists on the Documents, Processes, Records management and other tabs.
+It consists of two parts: the quick filter field, available above every folder with which the user is currently working, and the buttons of the advanced filter with fulltext search options on the given folder.

 The controls for these filters are placed in the top left part of the document or process folder window.